 Pupils joining the school subsequently (Years 1 to 6) are screened using the NFER Dyslexia Screening Test in conjunction with spelling, reading and maths tests.
 Pupils joining Year 7 and 8 will be considered based on academic records and reports from previous schools.

 From Year 3 and above, pupil's standardised scores are tracked on a termly basis by the SENCO, Deputy Head, Assistant Heads and MAL Coordinator.
-All standardised scores of 95 or below for whole school assessments (other than CAT scores) are discussed as being of concern i.e. Suffolk Reading, The Single Word Spelling Test and the NfER Maths and English assessments.
+All standardised scores of 95 or below for whole school assessments (other than CAT scores) are discussed as being of concern i.e. New Group Reading and Spelling Tests and the NfER Maths and English progress assessments.
 In the majority of cases, this leads to appropriate intervention and assessment.